 However, there are at least two ‘elephants in the room’.
-Covid-19 caused park and green space closures that have disproportionately impacted BAME (Black, Asian and Minority Ethnic) and poorer communities.
+Covid-19 caused park and green space closures that have disproportionately impacted people from ethnic minorities and poorer communities.
 Why should this be?
-Statistically BAME communities have less space available to them and have less access to private gardens and public parks.
+Statistically ethnic minority communities have less space available to them and have less access to private gardens and public parks.

 There are still many people living in the UK who do not live within easy reach of an open green space.
 Fields in Trust found that there are 2.6 million Britons without access to a green space within a ten-minute walk.
-A higher percentage of BAME people live in areas most lacking in access to open green spaces with wildlife value.
-Runnymede is the UK’s independent race equality think tank which generates intelligence to challenge race inequality in Britain and it has summarised the health disparity created by BAME people’s lower presence in nature and open countryside.
+A higher percentage of people from ethnic minorities live in areas most lacking in access to open green spaces with wildlife value.
+Runnymede is the UK’s independent race equality think tank which generates intelligence to challenge race inequality in Britain and it has summarised the health disparity created by people from ethnic minority’s lower presence in nature and open countryside.
 A 2017 report from Natural England showed black and Asian people are less likely to regularly visit natural settings.
-There is wide recognition that participation within nature-based activities is largely white so this low presence means that BAME people miss out on the pleasure, health benefits and involvement in caring for natural spaces.
+There is wide recognition that participation within nature-based activities is largely white, so this low presence means that people from ethnic minorities miss out on the pleasure, health benefits and involvement in caring for natural spaces.

 People may have personal apprehensions about stepping into open countryside.
 For some this may be about not always feeling safe, being unsure of how they will be received, or not liking how they will be made to feel.
 Runnymede has conjectured that disenfranchisement has separated many of us from the nature that is our source of mental and physical nourishment.